On many occasions clients approach me with this situation:

 4. Time can do wonders as can addressing other issues in the meantime

 6. Gaining client control in a way that helps him/her carefully analyze what is happening before jumping into threats and ending the process.

 There are more and more attorneys like me who are trying to work with families outside litigation.
 Here is an article by an attorney in Coral Gables.
 When I read it, it reminded me of situations I have been in and how I approach my practice.
-Worth the read.
+It’s worth the read.